neurodata/ndod/maca/packages/dlod/README.md

 ![alt text](./data/ForDocs/Y_inferred.png?raw=true, "Inferred Annotations")

-where cell body pixels are labeled +1, non-cell body pixels have label -1 and pixels without a truth label have the value 0 (there are only three values in this image; the colorbar is only provided to make clear which pixels take which values).
-Note that, in order to reduce label noise, the script above does not attempt to extend the initial labeling to every pixel; using different parameters when running the script will lead to more or less conservative labelings.
+where cell body pixels are labeled +1, non-cell body pixels have label -1 and pixels without a truth label have the value 0; the red circles denote the locations of the original ground truth for reference (note there are only three values in this image {-1, 0, +1}; the colorbar is only provided to make clear which pixels take which values).
+In order to reduce label noise, the script above does not attempt to extend the initial labeling to every pixel; using different parameters when running the script will lead to more or less conservative labelings.
 This procedure leads to abundant (albeit  less accurate) labels.
 Training a classifier using labels generated in this manner (across all images in the training data set) and then applies the resulting classifier to the following test image:

 ![alt text](./data/interpolated/img.00012.interp.png?raw=true, "Test Image")